Resources & Benefits

 - Maj (Ret) William C Madeiros, MVO, ED, ACII - Chairman

 - Lt Col (Ret) William K White, ED, pmsc - Trustee

 - Maj (Ret) Stephen RO Caton, CA, ED - Trustee

 - Maj (Ret) George NH Jones, ED, pmsc - Secretary

 In 2007, the Regiment established a fitness centre for all ranks on the western side of the square.
 This was done through the sporting and fundraising efforts of three members of the Regiment, who individually completed the Florida Ironman Triathlon in 2006.
 While you may not be training for a grueling triathlon, the Fitness Centre has basic cardio and weight training facilities to help promote your fitness.
 The fitness centre is available to soldiers 24hrs a day 7 days a week at a fee of $25 per year.
 See Basic Fitness.

 Free Public Transport

 As a soldier in the Regiment you are entitled to FREE transport on buses and ferries, whether in uniform or not.
-Simply produce your Regimental Identification Card when boarding.
+Simply produce your (valid) Regimental Identification Card when boarding.

 - Defence Heritage Exhibit, Bermuda Maritime Museum (open daily)